 Ross Ramsey is executive editor and co-founder of The Texas Tribune.
 Before joining the Tribune, Ross was editor and co-owner of Texas Weekly for 15 years.
 He did a 28-month stint in government as associate deputy comptroller for policy and director of communications with the Texas Comptroller of Public Accounts.
 Before that, he reported for the Houston Chronicle from its Austin bureau and for the Dallas Times Herald, first on the business desk in Dallas and later as its Austin bureau chief, and worked as a Dallas-based freelance business writer, writing for regional and national magazines and newspapers.
 Ross got his start in journalism in broadcasting, covering news for radio stations in Denton and Dallas.
 Read Articles by Ross Ramsey

 Emily Ramshaw is editor-in-chief of The Texas Tribune.
-Under her leadership, the Tribune has won six national Edward R. Murrow Awards, IRE's Gannett Award for Innovation in Watchdog Journalism and a general excellence award from the Online News Association.
+Under her leadership, the Tribune has won a Peabody Award, nine national Edward R. Murrow Awards, IRE's Gannett Award for Innovation in Watchdog Journalism and eight honors from the Online News Association.
 Before coming aboard as one of the Tribune’s original reporters, Ramshaw spent six years at The Dallas Morning News, where she broke national stories about sexual abuse inside Texas’ youth lock-ups, reported from inside a West Texas polygamist compound, uncovered “fight clubs” inside state institutions for the disabled and investigated a series of deadly transplants where patients received rabies-tainted organs.
 The Texas APME named Ramshaw its 2008 Star Reporter of the Year.
+Ramshaw serves on the board of the Pulitzer Prize.
 Read Articles by Emily Ramshaw

 John Reynolds is the newsletters editor for the Tribune.
 Prior to that, he was a reporter for Quorum Report, a non-partisan online political newsletter focusing on the ins and outs under the Dome, for more than seven years – covering the waterfront from health and human services and redistricting to pensions and elections.
 A native of Atlanta, Ga., he started his journalistic career one day after the attacks of Sept.
 11 in Lubbock, Texas, where he rotated through a slew of beats at The Avalanche-Journal.
 He received his undergraduate degree from The George Washington University in Washington, D.C., and studied at the University of Georgia's graduate school in journalism.
 When not at work, he actively attempts to convince himself he is adept at tennis with varying levels of success.
 And he has adopted the Austin custom of appreciating smoked meats and listening to music in grassy/muddy fields.
 Read Articles by John Reynolds